📖

 Why is running the growth curve algorithm a good first experiment?

 When setting up eVOLVER for the first time, we recommend performing a simple growth curve as a starting experiment.
-The growth curve algorithm functions similar to the turbidostat algorithm, except the feedback between any experimental parameters are turned OFF (or deleted in the code).
+The growth curve algorithm functions similar to the turbidostat algorithm, except the feedback between any experimental parameters are turned OFF (or ).
 That way, you won't have to worry about any leaks or overflow issues from pumps misbehaving while testing the system.

 What parts of the setup does the algorithm test?